damat-fla/Swirl_correction_using_Keras/README.md

 # Swirl_correction_using_Keras
 This repository contains the code of the project for the "Deep Learning" course of the master in AI at the University of Bologna.
 The purpose of this project is to implement a deep learning model using Keras to correct swirl distortions in images.
-The project consists of a single python notebook that contains the code for data generation (artificial swirl defects on flowers), model definition, training, and testing.
+The project consists of a single python notebook that contains the code for data generation (artificial swirl defects on [TensorFlow Flowers dataset](https://www.tensorflow.org/datasets/catalog/tf_flowers)), model definition, training, and testing.
 Here is an example of a flower image and its corrupted version with swirl distortion:

 <p align="center">
   <img src="./assets/results1.png" width="90%">